LukePappa/Ourism/text.md

 The essence of existence is the Divine.
-One's true purpose to attune to it, giving rise to effortlessly disciplined ascetic practice, social conduct, emotional regulation, and labor.
+One’s true purpose is to attune to it, which gives rise to effortlessly disciplined ascetic practice, social conduct, emotional regulation, and labor.